svmiller/svmiller.github.io/_posts/2024-12-04-just-use-logistic-regression-already.md

 Cool, let's get going.

+## Briefly, the Intuition {#intuition}

+The intuition behind the logistic regression comes from the same issue described in [my post about the probit model](https://svmiller.com/blog/2024/02/interpreting-probit-models/) and reading [Cramer (2004)](https://doi.org/10.1016/j.shpsc.2004.09.003) will likewise be informative.
+Namely, there is a linear probability we want to describe about a phenomenon that is functionally non-linear.
+Assume the following deterministic, linear relationship.

+$$
+y = \beta_0 + \beta_1x
+$$

+What makes this relationship linear when the outcome ($$y$$) is discrete?
+What unbounded relationship on the right-hand side of the equation describes a fundamentally bounded phenomenon on the left-hand side of the equation?
+A binary $$y$$ we want to model is maximally discrete.
+It's observed or it isn't.
+Under these circumstances, what interests us modeling the underlying probability by which $$y$$ is 1.
+Probability by way of the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) gets us out 0-1 land, but it too has some discrete properties.
+It can be more granular than 0 or 1, but it can't be less than 0 or more than 1.
+Thus, something needs to constrain this linear predictor on the right-hand side of the equation to respect this.
+It's why you'll often see GLMs stylized as formula with an eta wrapper, like this.

+$$
+\eta(x) =\beta_0 + \beta_1x
+$$

+What function does this, especially when we're interested in probability?
+Here's where some knowledge of probability and odds goes a long way.
+Probability is the chance of some event happening and is bound between 0 and 1.
+Odds are relative probabilities, defined as the probability of some event happening divided over the probability the event doesn't happen.
+The odds give us one out because they are unbounded on the right.
+If the probability of an event happening is an [absolute metaphysical certitude](https://snltranscripts.jt.org/90/90gmclaughlin.phtml) that it will happen, then the odds are infinity (i.e. 1/(1-1) = $$\infty$$).
+However, they retain a left bound at 0.
+When the probability of an event happening is an absolute metaphysical certitude that it won't happen, the odds are 0 (i.e. 0/(1-0) = 0).
+[Enter the natural logarithm to save the day](http://svmiller.com/blog/2023/01/what-log-variables-do-for-your-ols-model/).
+Log-transformed odds---"logits", for shorthand---are completely unbounded.
+The log of 0 is negative infinity and the log of infinity is still infinity.
+Thus, the link function for this generalized linear model is stylized as follows.

+$$
+\eta(x) = log(\frac{p}{1-p}) = \beta_0 + \beta_1x
+$$

+There's more to add here, certainly about maximum likelihood estimation, but that's the long and short of it to get started.
+We have a discrete dependent variable that is observed as 1 or 0.
+We have an underlying phenomenon (probability) that governs whether the outcome is observed or isn't.
+That phenomenon has fundamental bounds we must respect, but we want the linear relationship to be monotonic and unbounded.
+That's basically what's happening here.

 ## The Data, and the Context {#data}

 The data I'll be using should be familiar to those who learned applied statistics by way of [John Fox](https://www.john-fox.ca/).
 This is a survey data set from Chile about an upcoming [plebiscite concerning the future of Augusto Pinochet's regime](https://en.wikipedia.org/wiki/1988_Chilean_presidential_referendum) in 1988.
 I ported these to [`{stevedata}`](http://svmiller.com/stevedata) as [`chile88`](https://svmiller.com/stevedata/reference/chile88.html) and did some cosmetic edits to make it a little distinguishable from what is available in the [`{cardata}`](https://cran.r-project.org/web/packages/carData/index.html) that supports [his textbook](https://www.john-fox.ca/AppliedRegression/index.html).